-During the financial year, the Company issued 75,000,000 new ordinary shares via private placement at a price of RM0.04 per ordinary share for working capital purposes.
+In the previous financial year, the Company issued 75,000,000 new ordinary shares via private placement at a price of RM0.04 per ordinary share for working capital purposes.

 The new ordinary shares issued during the financial year rank pari passu in all respects with the existing ordinary shares of the Company.